Bravothe/evzone-android-lib/README.md

 ## Troubleshooting

 - **Authentication Failed**: Ensure your `authToken` is correct in `gradle.properties`.
-- **Invalid Merchant ID**: Double-check your merchant credentials with Evzone Africa.
+- **Invalid Merchant ID**: Double-check your merchant credentials with EVzone.
 - **Payment UI Not Displaying**: Ensure the `context` is valid, and proper permissions are granted.

 ## Contributing